 What a Vibration Exercise Machine Does Not Do

-While there are definitely some benefits to a total body vibration exercise machine, there have been little results shown in additional benefits.
-Using a vibration platform has not been shown to help with the following:
+While there may be some potential benefits to a total body vibration exercise machine (especially to the elderly and lab rodents), there have been little results shown in additional benefits.
+Standing on a vibration platform is a passive activity and can't provide the same heart benefits as cardiovascular exercise.
+Using a vibration platform has not conclusively been shown to help with the following:

 - Weight loss